iaeroProtocol/iaero/README.md

 ### Real Talk: Who Is This For?

 ✅ **Perfect for:**
-- AERO holders who want voting rewards without the lock
+- veAERO holders who want voting rewards without the lock
 - Degens who can't commit to 4 years of anything
 - Protocols wanting liquid veAERO exposure
 - Anyone who forgets to vote (so, everyone)